djipco/webmidi/website/api/classes/InputChannel.md

 <a id="event:nrpn"></a>

-Event emitted when an NRPN message is received on the input.
-Four types of NRPN messages can be received:
+Event emitted when any NRPN message is received on the input.
+There are four types of NRPN
+messages:

   * `"dataentrycoarse"`
   * `"dataentryfine"`